apiato/documentation/docs/core-features/profiler.md

 Apiato uses the third-party package [laravel-debugbar](https://github.com/barryvdh/laravel-debugbar) (which uses the [PHP Debug Bar](http://phpdebugbar.com/)), to collect the profiling data.

 By default, the **laravel-debugbar** package displays the profiling data in the browser.
-However, Apiato uses a middleware `app/Ship/Middlewares/Http/ProfilerMiddleware.php` to append the profiling data to the response.
+However, Apiato uses a middleware (`ProfilerMiddleware`) to append the profiling data to the response.

 ### Sample Profiler response